alphagov/paas-developer-docs/docs/deploying_apps/names_routes_domains.md

     This solution means you can change the hostname while keeping the app name the same.
 This is more flexible, but means you need to keep track of both a hostname and an app name for each app.
 It could potentially make it easier to deploy to the wrong target.

-3. Use the ``--random-route`` option with the ``cf-push`` command.
+3. Use the ``random-route`` option.
 This appends a couple of random words to the hostname, to avoid clashes.
 For example, if you run:

     ``cf push myapp --random-route``

     the app will be hosted at something like ``https://myapp-mummifying-giraffe.cloudapps.digital``.

+    You can also specify this in your app's ``manifest.yml`` file:

+    ``random-route: true``

-    This is a convenient way to avoid clashes automatically, but your end users may find the resulting URLs strange.
+    This is a convenient way to avoid clashes automatically.
+The disadvantage is that if your end users can see the resulting URLs, they may find the random words strange.

 ## Custom domains